Half-yearly Financial Report

 |Investment management fee charged to capital

-Further details of the Management agreement under which the investment management fee and performance incentive fee are paid are given in the Strategic report on page 13 of the Annual Report and Financial Statements for the year ended 31 December 2020.
+Further details of the Management agreement under which the investment management fee is paid are given in the Strategic report on page 13 of the Annual Report and Financial Statements for the year ended 31 December 2020.

+During the period, the Company was not charged by Albion Capital Group LLP in respect of Patrick Reeve’s services as a Director (30 June 2020 and 31 December 2020: £nil).

+Albion Capital Group LLP, its partners and staff (including Patrick Reeve), held 1,219,349 Ordinary shares in the Company as at 30 June 2021.

 Albion Capital Group LLP is, from time to time, eligible to receive arrangement fees and monitoring fees from portfolio companies.
-During the period, fees of £145,000 (30 June 2020: £155,000; 31 December 2020: £183,000) attributable to the investments of the Company were paid pursuant to these arrangements.
+During the period to 30 June 2021, fees of £145,000 attributable to the investments of the Company were received by Albion Capital Group LLP pursuant to these arrangements (30 June 2020: £99,000; 31 December 2020: £237,000).

-Albion Capital Group LLP, its partners and staff hold 1,864,783 Ordinary shares in the Company as at 30 June 2021.

-The Company entered into an offer agreement relating to the Offers with the Company’s investment manager Albion Capital Group LLP, pursuant to which Albion Capital received a fee of 2.5% of the gross proceeds of the Offers and out of which Albion Capital paid the costs of the Offers, as detailed in the Prospectus.

 |